Derrick Morgan (American football)

-Derrick Lee Morgan (born January 6, 1989) is an American former professional football linebacker who played in the National Football League (NFL) for nine seasons with the Tennessee Titans.
-He was selected 16th overall by the Titans in the 2010 NFL draft after playing college football at Georgia Tech.
+Derrick Lee Morgan (born January 6, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL) for nine seasons with the Tennessee Titans.
+He was selected 16th overall by the Titans in the 2010 NFL draft after playing college football for the Georgia Tech Yellow Jackets.

 Early life

 Morgan was born in Lancaster, Pennsylvania.
 He attended Coatesville Area High School in Coatesville, Pennsylvania, where he played for the Red Raiders football team.
 As a senior he was named league Defensive Player of the Year and first-team All-State after recording 47 tackles and 7 sacks at the defensive end position.
 He also rushed for 523 yards and 8 touchdowns as a running back.

 College career

 Morgan attended the Georgia Institute of Technology from 2007 to 2009, playing for the Georgia Tech Yellow Jackets of the Atlantic Coast Conference.
 As a true freshman in 2007 he appeared in 12 of 13 games, recording 9 tackles as a reserve defensive end.
 The following year as a sophomore he started all 13 games, contributing 51 tackles and 7 sacks while earning an honorable mention All-ACC selection.
 As a junior in 2009, Morgan was named ACC Defensive Player of the Year and earned first-team All-American honors from Associated Press, Pro Football Weekly, and Scout.com.
 He finished the season with 55 tackles (including 18.5 for a loss) and 12.5 sacks while helping his team to a conference championship.
 After his junior year, Morgan decided to enter the 2010 NFL draft.